jbgerth/jbgerth.github.io/README.md

 # Jonas Blog

-Just my personal blog
+My personal blog

+Let me know, if you find some mistakes.

-## Thanks to
+## Powered by

 - Design by [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/)
 - Icon by [**Manypixels**](https://www.manypixels.co)